A Framework for Solving Continuous Energy and Power System Problems using Adiabatic Quantum Computing: Discussion and Conclusion

+We propose a novel combinatorial optimization framework that reformulates continuous energy and power system problems into a format executable on emerging Ising machines.
+The framework is demonstrated on both linear problems (2D steady conductive heat transfer and power system parameter identification) and a nonlinear problem (PF analysis).
+The maximum relative error compared to the reference values for 2D steady conductive heat transfer is 2.7\%, for power system parameter identification is 3.9\%, and for PF analysis is 0.3\%.
+These results suggest that the proposed framework is applicable to a broad range of problems that can be formulated as root-finding tasks.

-The following key insights emerge from this paper: \begin{itemize} \item[-] The framework seamlessly accommodates both normal and complex variables.
-It also allows for the dynamic reconfiguration of known and unknown variables.
-For instance, while this work estimates the admittance matrix in \( \mathbf{I} = \mathbf{Y}\mathbf{V} \), the framework remains applicable when solving for voltages \(\mathbf{V}\) or currents \(\mathbf{I}\) instead. \item[-] This work focuses on root-finding problems without inequality constraints.
-The framework can be extended to incorporate constraints using slack variables, enabling applications, such as optimal power flow (OPF) (e.g., \cite{Kaseb2025QHIL}). \item[-] The full combinatorial formulation is implemented in this work.
-However, the framework also allows for a partitioned formulation, where only a subset of the system is included.
-As demonstrated in \cite{kaseb2024power}, this retains accuracy while improving computational efficiency. \item[-] The discretization scheme employed follows a straightforward scheme.
-It can be further refined using a set of preferred numbers, namely the 1-2-5 series, to enable finer updates per iteration and reduce the number of steps required for convergence.
-The step size \( \Delta x \) is also adaptively updated based on performance in previous iterations.
-Future improvements could incorporate reinforcement learning approaches, where an agent learns optimal step size updates. \end{itemize}
+The proposed framework has the potential to address unresolved challenges in energy and power systems for several reasons.
+It accommodates both normal and complex variables.
+It also enables the dynamic reconfiguration of known and unknown variables.
+For example, while this work estimates the admittance matrix in \( \mathbf{I} = \mathbf{Y}\mathbf{V} \), the framework remains applicable when solving for voltages \(\mathbf{V}\) or currents \(\mathbf{I}\).
+The framework can also be extended to incorporate inequality constraints by introducing slack variables, enabling applications, such as OPF~\cite{Kaseb2025enhanced}.
+Furthermore, the framework allows a partitioned formulation, in which only a subset of the system of equations is included.
+As demonstrated in~\cite{Kaseb2024power}, this approach retains accuracy while improving computational efficiency.
+Our previous study on PF analysis showed that the proposed approach can handle large-scale, ill-conditioned cases that conventional numerical methods struggle with~\cite{Kaseb2025enhanced}.
+As quantum hardware continues to evolve toward commercial viability, the framework also offers the potential for faster convergence and real-time optimization~\cite{Kaseb2025QHIL}.
+While the current implementation focuses on Ising machines, the developed problem Hamiltonian can also be solved using Quantum Approximate Optimization Algorithm (QAOA) on gate-based quantum hardware, as demonstrated in~\cite{Kaseb2025qaoa}.
+However, the problem sizes currently realizable with QAOA are significantly smaller than those achievable with quantum and digital annealers.